joelsiks/ctf_writeups/2021/0x41414141/optimizer.md

 >
 ```

-Since it seems trivial to parse the numbers as "towers" in a hanoi puzzle, we instead try to calculate the number of moves to solve a hanoi puzzle with the amount of towers that is equal to the length of the array we are given.
+Since we are prompted with giving the number of moves to solve the problem, we calculate the number of moves to solve a hanoi puzzle with the amount of towers that is equal to the length of the array we are given.

 The minimal number of moves required to solve a Tower of Hanoi puzzle is 2^n − 1, where n is the number of disks.